modalitysystems/modalitysoftware-docs/vsts-agent/README.md

 # Agent Capabilites

-When an agent starts up it first downloads the latest version of the agent software, then it performs a capability scan and creates a number of enviroment variables which can be view by going to the capabilities section of each Agent.
+When an agent starts up it first downloads the latest version of the agent software, then it performs a capability scan and creates a number of enviroment variables which can be view by going to the capabilities section of each agent.

 ![Agentcapability](images/agentcapability.png)